p4-team/ctf/2018-09-13_scs-ctf/web_serialize/README.md

 }
 ```

-In the last line of code (that I somehow didn't copy), the POST data sent by user is base64 decoded and unserialized.
+In the last line of code (that I somehow didn't copy), the POST data sent by the user is base64 decoded and unserialized.

 It's obvious what to do here: we need to craft a MagicCode object.
 The __destruct() method will be called by the runtime, and we will get a limited RCE on the server.
 In fact, it's enough to change `command` variable to `showFlag` to get "password" and `showSource` to get the flag.

-Crafting PHP serialized payloads is relatively easy, because the serialization format is human readable and not very complicated.
+Crafting PHP serialized payloads is relatively easy because the serialization format is human readable and not very complicated.
 I crafted the following by hand (although in retrospect, I should've just used the code provided and serialize() function):

 ```python
 import requests